johnwcowan/r7rs-work/EnumsCowan.md

 Many procedures in many libraries accept arguments from a finite set (usually a fairly small one), or subsets of a finite set to describe one or more modes of operation.
-Offering a default policy for dealing with such values fosters portable and readable code, much as records do for compound values, or multiple values for procedures computing several values.
+Offering a mechanism for dealing with such values fosters portable and readable code, much as records do for compound values, or multiple values for procedures computing several values.

 In Lisp-family languages, it is traditional to use symbols and lists of symbols for this purpose.